tmckibben/planets/README.md

 Next, click the "Create new file" button above.

 Github will warn you that you don't have write access to this repository.
 But, it will give you a page where you can name your file:  make it ```yourplanetname.txt```  where you replace ```yourplanetname``` with the planet of your choosing.
+Make sure to use lower-case letters and add the `.txt` extenstion so that GitHub renders it properly.

 Add some content to your file about your planet.
 (See ```gallifrey.txt``` for an example.)